Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ## Exploits

 *  I probably should mention that if a container isn't marked as stealing is not red then you can take anything inside thats marked as stolen right in front of the owner without theft
-*  Put armor on mannequins  in breezehome.
+*  Put armor on mannequins  in Breezehome.
 Logged off for the night.
 Re logged in and went inside the items the mannequins  were wearing was then sent directly to my inventory.
-*  Npcs can get stuck in the snow outside of mehrune dagons shrine, this causes them to sink slightly into the ground and are unable to move.
+*  Npcs can get stuck in the snow outside of mehrunes dagons shrine, this causes them to sink slightly into the ground and are unable to move.
 *  Wuunferth the Unliving grants 3 levels to Destruction
 *  Lightning speed has infinite duration.
 Unlike the double cast bug in UltSky pressing T to wait ends the spell.
 However this always happens, doublecast by default.
 *  Trolls - When hit by almost mortal wound, leaving them >5% HP, they fall on knees and stay that way, even when regenerate all health.
 Making them perfect punchbag.
 *  Hunterborn isn't properly passing the amount of time that it supposed to
-*  Certain equipment don't seem to be affected by Durability mod.
-*  Morthal Thurmatugists Hut Greenhouse Item Ownership

 ---